ghn9zh/ds2002/README.md

 ## Setup

 1. Create a Fork of this repository.
+2. Clone your new repository to your local machine.
-2. Add/Commit/Push your own work to a `mywork/` directory.
+3. Add/Commit/Push your own work to a `mywork/` directory.
-3. Update your fork when instructed by using the instructions below.
+4. Update your fork when instructed by using the instructions below.

 ## Updating your fork